 Sydney is a beautiful place, with so many cultures and cuisines.
-So as you might expect, there are lots of Indian restaurants in Sydney, some being modern Indian, some being classic, and some being fusion.
+So as you might expect, there are lots of Indian dining options in the ‘Harbour City – some are modern Indian, some classic, and others, fusion.

 Location: 128 New South Head Rd, Edgecliff, NSW 2027 Ph: (02) 9326 2659

 Flavour of India is an Indian in Sydney that have been cooking some excellent Indian cuisine for almost thirty years.
 Their menu encapsulates the flavors, and cooking techniques from every part of India.

 Their head chef, Hayat, has been at the restaurant for almost thirty years, since the beginning.
 He is passionate about delivering food that is full of love, and flavor.

 The restaurant describes itself as a fun-loving, passionate restaurant that even brings in some Hollywood A-listers!

 As starters/entrées, they have crispy Bombay rolls stuffed with lamb, potato ginger and coriander, deep-fried samosas with potatoes, peas, and spices, and spicy crab meat with ginger, chili and onions, served in potato skins.

 They also have their iconic butter chicken masala cooked in a creamy red masala sauce, chicken jalfrezi in a cinnamon, cardamon and clove curry, along with their goat curry sautéed in spices and slow cooked for hours – is also a stand-out.

 Their seafood dishes are also a hit, such as their green fish curry, and their Malabar prawns in coconut cream and fresh lime leaves.